imantoniojuan/orders/README.md

 * Make use of an SMTP service to send a registation OTP upon registration
 * Breaking down of the full application into microservices
 * Make use of any caching mechanisms for optimizations on scaling
+* Make use of cloud native services to store secrets and make use of password/secret rotations
+* Deploy containers into a registry and deploy containers into a cloud platform

 ## Database overview
 ![Database overview](./docs/db.png)